To Kill a Mockingbird, Author Harper Lee

 So with that in mind, I really do wonder:

-- 1) if Harper Lee is even aware that Tonja Carter found this manuscript with the others that were stored at Alice Lee's house,
+- 1) if Harper Lee is even aware that Tonja Carter found the manuscript with the others that were stored at Alice Lee's house,

 - 2) if Harper Lee actually put her seal of approval on the publishing of this book in an unedited form (this is where I have a problem knowing she is a perfectionist and rewrote pieces until she felt they were worthy of publishing),